nyvyn/nyvyn.github.io/_notes/llm-pricing.markdown

 1. Input and output prices are normalized at per million tokens
 2. Batch runs with OpenAI are 50% less expensive
 3. Cached input prompts are half cost as well
+4. The new gemini-2.5-pro-preview-03-25: Prompts more than 200k tokens: $2.50/m input and $15/million for output

 Size Notes:
 > 1. Phi-3-7B, a Small Language Model (SLM) with 7 billion parameters [Abdin et al., 2024]